Smithsonian/Virtual-Barcodes/README.md

 R/Shiny app to display virtual barcodes for [DPO Mass Digitization](https://dpo.si.edu/mass-digitization-program) projects.

-The app allows to search a local database of objects and displays a data matrix barcode with the ID of the object.
+The app allows to search a local database of objects and displays a QR code with the ID of the object.
 In addition, any other data fields present in the database are displayed for the object row selected.

 This app uses a field already in the collection database to link the images taken with the collection record.